- Muscular looks

 2019 Mercedes-Benz AMG GT

 While the 63 models will go pretty hard on gas, the hybrid 53 models offer decent fuel economy to go with their ready power.

 The AMG GT 63 models are about power and performance and therefore will consume a lot of fuel.
-With its 48-volt hybrid system, on the other hand, the 53 model should be relatively efficient.
-However, fuel economy ratings are not yet available for the Mercedes-AMG GT 4-Door Coupe, and therefore we can’t give it a rating.
+With its 48-volt hybrid system, on the other hand, the 53 model is relatively efficient.
+We rate the lineup at 4 out of 10 based on the Mercedes-AMG GT 53's 21 mpg combined rating.
 (Read more about how we rate cars.)

 Other versions are generally rated between 17 and 18 mpg combined.
 Premium fuel is, of course, required.